Buttondown Documentation

 Whether you’d like to set up a formal paid subscription program or a pay-what-you-want model, Buttondown offers a number of different ways to collect revenue from your subscribers, while also rewarding them with exclusive perks!

-To enable paid subscriptions for your newsletter, you must work in both Stripe and Buttondown.
-Here's an overview of the steps:
+To set up paid subscriptions for your newsletter, you'll work in both Stripe and Buttondown.

 Buttondown works hand in hand with Stripe to automate payments and taxes related to your newsletter.
-First, you must connect your Stripe account to your Buttondown account.
-We have a step-by-step guide to help you connect your Stripe account.
+To start using paid subscriptions, you must have:

 After you’ve integrated your Buttondown and Stripe accounts, you can add a paid subscription plan in Buttondown.
-Here's how:

 When a subscriber becomes a paid subscriber, it's nice to offer them a warm welcome by writing a custom confirmation email.
 You can create a custom email that is sent to a new paid subscriber automatically.
 Paid subscribers will receive this email when they opt in to your paid newsletter.
 Here's how: